 When you are pregnant, your immune system – the body’s defence against infections – is weaker than usual.
 Here we share pregnancy tips for staying healthy during the colder winter months.

-Pregnancy can be challenging at the best of times and especially at the moment, it's really important to look after yourself.
-So it’s better to try to boost your immune system in winter to avoid those cold and flu viruses when you are pregnant, if you can.
+Pregnancy can be challenging at the best of times and it's really important to look after yourself.
+So it’s a good idea to try to boost your immune system in winter to avoid those cold and flu viruses when you are pregnant, if you can.

 Some medicines aren’t safe to take in pregnancy so if you do get ill, make sure you check the label before taking anything (NHS, 2018a).
 You can also talk to a pharmacist if you’re unsure that medicine is safe to take while pregnant.